exopas95/exopas95/README.md

 ### Hi there!
 I'm Sewoong Eum👋

-Android developer and Data Scientists working in Wonderweeks Company.<br>
+Android developer & Data Scientists working in Wonderweeks Company.<br>
 If you want to contact me, please see below! <br>
 📫 How to reach me: exopas58@gmail.com
 <!--